Driveway Sealcoating Cost in St. Helens: What Homeowners Are Paying in 2026

 ROI: Protecting St. Helens Driveways

-Driveway replacement in St. Helens costs $3,500 to $8,000.
-Sealcoating every 2 to 3 years at $175 to $300 extends your asphalt's life by 10 to 15 years.
+Based on industry averages, driveway replacement in St. Helens costs $3,500 to $8,000.
+Sealcoating every 2 to 3 years at industry baseline rates of $175 to $300 extends your asphalt's life by 10 to 15 years.

 Money-Saving Tips for St. Helens Homeowners